 - Color A: 3 (6) skeins of Purl Soho’s Spectrum Silk, 100% silk.
 Each skein is 153 yards/ 50 grams; approximately 420 (838) yards required.
 We used the color Blue Delphinium.

 - Color B: 1 (2) skein(s) of Spectrum Silk.
 Approximately 150 (297) yards required.
 We used the color Red Radicchio.

-- US 7 (or smaller) circular or straight needles
+- US 7 (4.5 mm) or smaller circular or straight needles

 More color ideas?
 Here you go!…